MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

     ![The Debugging settings in Project Settings dialog with Machine Name set](./hololens2-images/visualstudio_remote_ip.png)

-2. Set the **Authentication Mode** to **Universal (Unencrypted protocol)**.
+1. Set the **Authentication Mode** to **Universal (Unencrypted protocol)**.

-3. Build, deploy, and debug your app based on your needs:
+1. Build, deploy, and debug your app based on your needs:
     * To build, deploy, and start debugging, select **Debug > Start debugging**.
     * To build and deploy without debugging, select **Build > Deploy Solution**.

-4. The first time you deploy an app to your HoloLens 2 from your PC, you'll be prompted for a PIN.
+1. The first time you deploy an app to your HoloLens 2 from your PC, you'll be prompted for a PIN.
 Follow the Pairing your device instructions below.

 <!-- ====================================================================== -->
 ## Learn about WebView2 events and interactions in Unity

-The Microsoft Mixed Reality WebView plugin provides events for working with the webview.
+The Microsoft Mixed Reality WebView plugin for Unity provides events for working with the webview.
 One important event is `IWithPostMessage.MessageReceived`, which is raised when a message is sent from the webview to the Unity app.
 The `MessageReceived` event is defined in the `Microsoft.MixedReality.WebView.IWithPostMessage` interface.
 The interface also defines the `PostMessage()` method, which can be used to send a message from the Unity app to the webview.

 Here is an example of how to use these methods: